MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Optional.
 The default is **Current**.

 Defines which channel to use for updating Office after it is installed.
-Note that there are two channel attributes: the channel for the  [Add element](#add-element) is used to specify an update channel while installing Office, and the channel for the Updates element is used to change the channel for an existing installation of Office.
+There are two channel attributes: the channel for the  [Add element](#add-element) is used to specify an update channel while installing Office, and the channel for the Updates element is used to change the channel for an existing installation of Office.

 For more information about update channels, see  [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).